 Photo courtesy of Santa Fe County

-You can also head a couple of miles South for a bite to eat and a drink to sip on at the [blog_link url="https://www.themineshafttavern.com/" text="Mine Shaft Tavern" date="2017-01-17"] one of New Mexico’s oldest saloons.
+And now you likely legitimately need a cool drink.
+Head a couple of miles south to The Mine Shaft Tavern, another one of New Mexico’s oldest saloons.
 Established in 1899, The Mine Shaft fits right into the quirkiness of the Town of Madrid and is a local favorite, offering plenty of New Mexico craft beers, flavorful dishes, a unique atmosphere and friendly service.
 Musical appreciation is a must in the area and the tavern hosts plenty of quintessential folk and country bands numerous nights a week.

 This blog was written in partnership with TOURISM Santa Fe and Santa Fe County.